The History of Wedding Rings

 19th-century Victorian Wedding Rings

 19th-century wedding rings were highly influenced by the reigning monarch, Queen Victoria.
 Victoria and her husband Prince Albert had a legendary romance that influenced all aspects of 19th-century art and design.
 This romanticism led to a fashion for elaborate wedding rings with their own romantic twist.
 Flowers were used to convey messages of love and admiration, with different flowers having different meanings.
-For example, ivy represented fidelity, while the forget-me-not signified true love.
+For example, ivy represented fidelity, while the forget-me-not flower signified true love.
 This language of flowers was extended to wedding rings, with many 19th-century wedding rings featuring decorative floral elements.

 London Victorian Ring Co floral engraved wedding rings, based on original designs from the 19th Century